 An appellant may also be professionally represented if s/he so wishes.

-Also present at the oral hearing may be the Deciding Officer / Designated Person who made the decision or they may be represented by another officer of the Minister.
+Also present at the oral hearing may be the Deciding Officer or the officer of the Health Service Executive who made the decision or they may be represented by another officer of the Minister or the Health Service Executive.
 Any other person whom the Appeals Officer considers should be heard may also attend (Article 15).

 If a person has to travel to attend the hearing, the Appeals Officer will arrange reimbursement for reasonable travel and subsistence expenses and compensation for any loss of earnings (Section 316).